 Mr. Crétier earned a Master of Business Administration from the University of California (Pacific).
-He is the Chairman, President and CEO of a multinational corporation, Garda World, with over 20 years of experience in providing company-wide operational and financial oversight.
+He is the Chairman, President and CEO of a multinational corporation, Garda World, with over 20 years of experience in providing company-wide operational and financial oversight including monitoring the reporting and disclosure process.
 Mr. Crétier also serves as director of a number of Garda World's direct and indirect subsidiaries.
 He previously served as a director of three public companies, ORTHOsoft Inc. (formerly ORTHOsoft Holdings Inc.), BioEnvelop Technologies Corp. and Rafale Capital Corp.